Mohabashraf2010/Flappy-Bird/README.md

 # Flappy-Bird
-Weird and simple flappy bird (it was done in 1 hour so dont expect that much)
+Weird and simple flappy bird (it was done within an hour or two so dont expect that much)